 Nature Newswatch is an attractive weekly “capsule” of the North American world.
 In an informative, yet entertaining fashion, it alerts readers to what is happening in Nature and explores a wide variety of wildlife and natural history topics – from what’s blooming to who’s hatching to where the migrants are – as fertile and broad as Nature itself!
 Tim Herd, Host and Writer of Nature Newswatch Wildlife Almanac Productions, has an interpretive gift to show and report the captivating events of a cleverly flourishing and ever changing natural world.

 “Every outdoor moment is crammed with fascinating life and death struggles where wild animals do not merely survive, but thrive in their ecological niches.” says Herd.
 “To be able to witness and interpret it for a wider audience is a unique opportunity for which I’m quite grateful.”

 So too, apparently, are the countless recipients of Herd’s life work in print, on radio, TV and the web.
 Appearing under the name of Nature Newswatch Wildlife Almanac Productions, Herd’s concise reports in the various media outlets focus on the “when” of nature – the periodical biological changes, adaptations and behaviors of North America’s diverse wildlife communities and their interrelationships within their habitats.
-According to the World Tourism Organization, watchable wildlife and eco-tourism is the fastest growing segment of the travel industry.
-Serving the millions of people who participate, as well as those who are content with observing from the comfort of their own homes, Herd’s Nature Newswatch productions are choice season tickets to an a continually updated and intimate view of the outdoor world.
+According to the World Tourism Organization, watchable wildlife and ecotourism is the fastest growing segment of the travel industry.
+Serving the millions of people who participate, as well as those who are content with observing from the comfort of their own homes, Herd’s Nature Newswatch productions are choice season tickets to an intimate view of the outdoor world.